 A Hyundai i10 or Skoda Citigo will isolate you better from the world outside, but it won't tire you out like a Fiat Panda or Toyota Aygo on a hundred mile journey.
 The suspension makes the occasional nasty 'thud' as well.

 Stay in town, and you'll notice much less engine noise except when tackling steep hills, and controls like the brakes and clutch are light and respond consistently, making it easier to drive the car smoothly in city traffic.

 Safety equipment: How safe is the Kia Picanto?

-If you think that most safety gizmos don't really make any difference, this Kia is here to prove you wrong.
+If you think that most safety gizmos don't really make any difference, this Kia Picanto is here to prove you wrong.
 As standard, the entry-level trims come without auto-emergency braking (AEB) to help prevent small mishaps.

 When crash tested by independent body Euro NCAP it got a three-star rating, but if you add the optional Advanced Driver Assistance Pack (£350) it gains an extra star, and higher adult protection scores.

 With the safety pack, the Picanto has better overall crash performance than a Volkswagen Up or the Toyota Aygo, although the former still does better for child protection, getting 81% versus 64% in the Picanto.